 Freeware Flash tool: Wink

-This is a nice little program: Wink Wink is a freeware tool for Windows for creating tutorials on how to use software, websites etc. Using Wink you can capture screenshots of your software, use images that you already have, type-in explanations for each step, create a navigation sequence complete with buttons, delays, titles etc and…… Continue reading Freeware Flash tool: Wink
+This is a nice little program: Wink Wink is a freeware tool for Windows for creating tutorials on how to use software, websites etc. Using Wink you can capture screenshots of your software, use images that you already have, type-in explanations for each step, create a navigation sequence complete with buttons, delays, titles etc and create a highly effective tutorial for your users.

 Jon Udells screencast of the life of a Wikipedia article

 This one seems to be going the rounds on the blogs I read: Heavy metal umlaut: the movie Its very interesting to see the evolution of this article through 2 years.
 To me it shows the power of Wikipedia as an encyclopaedia.
-Being an old Flash developer, it was also nice to see him using…… Continue reading Jon Udells screencast of the life of a Wikipedia article
+Being an old Flash developer, it was also nice to see him using a system that utilises Flash for presentation, its in my mind clearly the right choice on the web today.
+Naturally I became curious to what tool he might have used.
+From what I can gather

 Flash Slideshow